 In this episode of Fearless Rebelle Radio I’m talking all about body acceptance and how to make the work more accessible, as part of the body image series.

-I also unpack 4 misconceptions about body acceptance that will help you shift your perspective and make accepting your body easier.
+I also unpack 4 body acceptance misconceptions that will help you shift your perspective and make accepting your body easier.

 In This Episode, We Chat About

 Don’t forget, I’m on iTunes!
 You can be one of my kick-ass subscribers.
 Also, I would be SO GRATEFUL if you took 2 minutes to leave a review.
 Go here -> click “Reviews and Ratings” and then “Click to Rate”.

 Links Mentioned in Show

 SUMMER: This episode of Fearless Rebelle Radio is brought to you by You on Fire.
 You on Fire is the amazing, 12-week online group coaching program that I run, where we build up your worth from the ground up, so that it’s no longer hinging on the way that you look.
 It’s got personalized coaching from me and incredible community support, plus life-time access.
 Get details on what’s included in this program, and sign up to be notified when doors open for the next cycle, by going to summerinnanen.com/youonfire.
 I would love to have you in that program and in that group.

 INTRO: This is Fearless Rebelle Radio, a podcast about body positivity, self-worth, anti-dieting, and Feminism.
 I am your host, Summer Innanen, a professionally trained coach specialising in body image, self-worth, and confidence, and the best-selling author of Body Image Remix.
 If you’re ready to break free of societal standards and stop living behind the number on your scale, then you have come to the right place!
 Welcome to the show.